Cinema of Ghana: Ghana Film Industry: Contemporary Ghana cinema

 In 1981, the first independent film, Love Brewed in the African Pot, was produced by Kwaw Ansah, one of the legendary filmmakers in Ghana.
 The film was shot on celluloid film.
 After that, King Ampaw, a Ghanaian filmmaker trained in German also followed suit with the release of his film Kukurantumi - The Road to Accra in 1982.
 By the middle of the 1980s, the new generation in Ghana, led by William Akuffo, decided to adapt the new video technology that was introduced to the world in 1978, for the production of films.
 The Video Home System (VHS) cameras were used to shoot feature-length films from 1986 in Ghana.
-The idea was to tell the Ghanaian and African narrative by the African.
+The goal was to tell Ghanaian and African stories through the eyes of Africans.
 Ghana was the first country in the world to use VHS cameras to shoot feature-length films.
 By the end of the 1980s, Ghana could boast of a number of films produced in Ghana on VHS tapes cassettes.

 Since the late 1980s, the making of direct-to-video films has increased in Ghana.
-Funds for cinematography were hard to come by for both the state owned Ghana Film Industry Corporation (GFIC) and for independent film makers.
+Funds for cinematography were hard to come by for both the state-owned Ghana Film Industry Corporation (GFIC) and for independent film makers.
 Therefore, people in Ghana began to make their own films using VHS video cameras.
 The independent filmmakers created their own Ghanaian stories and scripts of the films, assembled actors, both professionals and amateurs and made successful films especially in Accra.
 Income from these VHS video movies helped to support the film industry.
 In the 1980s, when the filmmakers started making the video-films, GFIC rose bitterly against it.
 The authorities of the GFIC did not see the future of video technology becoming part of the global format of filmmaking so they practically rose against it and made it difficult for the independent producers in Ghana at the time.
 GFIC prohibited their film directors to assist the independent producer in making the video-films.
 The consequence of this decision of GFIC caused the country to lose professionalism in the art of filmmaking in Ghana.
 The producers were forced to start directing their own video-films.
 This culture of produce and direct without any professional training on filmmaking would become the controllable culture in the next three decades.